 >>

 Slave is free/free is slave – These verses go with verses 17&25.
+This verse is

-all kinds of undertones and is connected to many other topics and verses in
+connected to many other topics and verses in

 picture of someone winning spiritual victories almost with the premeditated